marcolombardini/WP-RLS/README.md

 ##Description
 This plugin creates an XML File so real estate professionals can syndicate listings from a WordPress powered website.

-To see the feed in action go to www.yourwebsitename.com/?feed=zillow
+To see the feed in action go to yoursite.com/?feed=zillow (Currently supports Zillow, HotPads, Padlister & Streeteasy

 The current version only supports one specific theme but can be easily customized to work with any WordPress template or theme that has real estate listings.